 AMNH’s newest education program, BridgeUp: STEM is focused on the intersection of computer science and science.

-NYC high school students are invited to explore their future!
+Area high school students are invited to explore their future and speak with representatives from many different colleges!

 Fascinating lectures, debates, and programs on scientific and cultural topics that range from the fossil-hunting to climate change.